 Customers today get their information from review sites, blogs, social networks and price comparison apps.
 They don’t rely solely on the marketing or advertising efforts of a company to learn about products.
 They are also far more likely to contact a brand with questions before, during, or after a purchase.

 The most important thing that can help your customer service team create sales opportunities is first to appreciate what is it that your customers want.
 Of course they want agents who are informed and have the answers to their questions, but according to Forrester Research, 73% of customers say that the most important thing a company can do is respect their time.
 Customers want to feel valued and special.
-53% of American adults will abandon a purchase if they are not getting a pain free and effortless experience.
+53% of American adults will abandon a purchase if they are not getting a pain free and seamless experience.

 Consider this new service environment, operating across multiple channels with customer interactions both before and after purchases, ideally forming a relationship with the brand.
 There are several important considerations integral to developing a strong service to sales strategy with your customer service team: